VP · 15+ years, 8+ in leadership

 Compensation benchmark

 Median compensation for VP Eng at major US tech companies, headline numbers in USD.
-London / Berlin / Singapore typically pay 30–50% less in base terms; equity ratios vary by company stage.
+Pay in markets like London, Berlin and Singapore tends to be meaningfully lower in base terms, and equity ratios vary by company stage.

 VP Eng total comp at 50th percentile is $1.5–3M+, heavily equity-weighted.
 Pre-IPO unicorn VP roles often come with 0.5–2.5% equity.
 Comp closely tracks company stage, revenue, and ownership of company-level outcomes.